coryschwartz/opener/README.md

 When it receives a connection, it copies from the socket into a temp file, and then opens it.

-The client connects to the unix socket, and copies files into the socket.
+The client connects to the socket, and copies files into the socket.

 The problem it solves is file viewing on remote servers.